"Thinking Quantum": Lectures on Quantum Theory: The Foundations of Quantum Theory

 In fact, there is a theorem called the \emph{no-communication theorem }which rigorously proves that no information can be transmitted using quantum entanglement, whether faster than light or otherwise.
-Whatever you measure, it will be completely random.
-(The proof of this theorem uses more advanced tools we have not learned, so we will not present it here.)
+(Unfortunately, the proof of this theorem uses some advanced tools that we will not learn in this course, so we will not present it here.)

-The fact that a measurement of one qubit determines the measurement of another qubit might seem like it indicates that some information must be transmitted between the qubits themselves, so they ``know'' about each other's states.
-However, even if such information is transmitted internally between the entangled qubits, it cannot be used to transmit information between observers observing the qubits (due to the no-communication theorem), and thus does not violate relativity.
-It might violate the principle of \emph{locality}, which will be discussed in the next section.

-Furthermore, one may argue that there isn't any actual need to transmit information between the two entangled qubits in order for them to match their measurements.
-After all, the state $\left|\Psi\right\rangle $ does not depend on the distance between the qubits, whether in time or in space; it is simply the combined state of the two qubits, wherever or whenever they might be.
+The fact that a measurement of one qubit determines the measurement of another qubit might seem like it indicates that some information must be transmitted between the qubits themselves, so that they ``know'' about each other's states.
+However, there isn't any actual need to transmit information between the two entangled qubits in order for them to match their measurements!
+After all, the entangled state does \textbf{not }depend on the distance between the qubits, whether in time or in space; it is simply the combined state of the two qubits, wherever or whenever they might be.

-\textbf{Exercise:} Make up different scenarios in which you think you might be able to transmit information using quantum entanglement, and then figure out why your scenarios cannot possibly work, which must be the case due to the no-communication theorem.
-It is recommended to do this exercise with friends.